LearnersGuild/guide/Learning_Guide/Coaching.md

 - How quickly can I determine if I am not able to help in a given situation and how do I respond?
 - Can I communicate with teams who may be having both intrapersonal and technical blocks, and am I able to help coach both programming concepts and better team patterns?

-### Context: Code reviews

-- Are the comments I leave actionable, specific, and kind?
-- Do I feel comfortable reviewing code when I don’t know 100% of what it is doing?
-- Am I missing common pitfalls when reviewing (i.e. poor indentation, confusing variable naming, not seeing when code could be easily refactored for readability)
-- Am I building confidence in my ability to analyze code that is not mine?
-- Are there major gaps in my own learning that are preventing me from giving a high-quality review and am I tracking those gaps as they are brought to my attention?
-- When I am skilled at a concept am I able to leave refactoring suggestions that consider optimization as well as readability?

 ### Context: Escalation

 - Was I able to identify within 15 minutes if I needed to escalate?